SalishSeaCast/tools/SalishSeaTools/salishsea_tools/nowcast/docs/workers.rst

 * The 1st argument is named :py:data:`parsed_args` by convention.
   It is an :py:obj:`argparse.Namespace` object that has the worker's command-line argument names and values as attributes.
-  The :py:data:`parsed_args` argument must be accepted even by worker functions that don't use it.
+  Even if your function does not use :py:data:`parsed_args` it must still be included in the function definition.

 * The 2nd argument is named :py:data:`config` by convention.
   It is a Python :py:obj:`dict` containing the keys and values read from the :ref:`NowcastConfigFile`.
-  The :py:data:`config` argument must be accepted even by worker functions that don't use it.
+  Even if your function does not use :py:data:`config` it must still be included in the function definition.

 The function must return a Python :py:obj:`dict`, known as :py:data:`checklist` by convention.